Curriculum-based science topics

 - Practical - Build the propeller toy car and let the glue dry.

-- Group practical - Split the children into groups and give them a KNEX model to build.
+- Group practical - Split the children into groups and give them a KNEX bridge model to build.
 It will test their problem-solving skills.
+Students will then be challenged to come up with a design to strengthen the bridge to stand a load.

 - Practical - Test the propeller toy car and discuss the relationship between force, mass and acceleration with the students.